Tenke Fungurume Mine

 Tenke Fungurume Mining SA (TFM) is one of the largest copper and cobalt producers in the Democratic Republic of Congo (DRC).
 Construction on the site began in the latter part of 2006, and in 2009, TFM produced its first copper.
 The mine has since become a vital source of income for local communities and the country by way of royalties and taxes, as well as the largest employer in the region.

-As of 2018, Tenke Fungurume Mining has paid over $2.5 billion (USD) in payments to the public treasury and other administrative services since project inception in 2006, and currently employs over 8,000 Congolese citizens as either employees or contractors on a full-time basis.
+As of 2018, Tenke Fungurume Mining has paid over US$2.5 billion in payments to the public treasury and other administrative services since project inception in 2006, and currently employs over 8,000 Congolese citizens as either employees or contractors on a full-time basis.

 Tenke Fungurume Mining takes its name from the two neighbouring communities of Tenke and Fungurume.

 Location

 TFM operations are located in Fungurume, within the province of Lualaba, approximately 180 km northwest of the city of Lubumbashi.
 The mining concession area is approximately 1,600 square kilometers.